 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
 The condensed consolidated financial statements reflect all normal recurring adjustments which management believes are necessary to present fairly the Company's results of operations, financial condition, and cash flows for all periods presented.
-The condensed consolidated balance sheets as of May 5, 2018 and April 29, 2017, and the condensed consolidated statements of income, stockholders' equity and cash flows for the thirteen weeks ended May 5, 2018 and April 29, 2017 have been prepared by the Company and are unaudited.
+The condensed consolidated balance sheets as of August 4, 2018 and July 29, 2017, the condensed consolidated statements of income for the thirteen and twenty-six weeks ended August 4, 2018 and July 29, 2017, respectively, and the condensed consolidated statements of stockholders' equity and cash flows for the twenty-six weeks ended August 4, 2018 and July 29, 2017 have been prepared by the Company and are unaudited.
 The Company's business is seasonal in nature and results of operations for the interim periods presented are not necessarily indicative of operating results for 2018 or any other period.
 All intercompany accounts, transactions, and balances have been eliminated in consolidation.